 6. Track Your Results

 In marketing, everything is about result analysis.
 In digital marketing, this is even truer.
-The data comes faster and in bigger chunks, but it is better arranged, and you are able to digest it with a simple glance.
+The data come faster and in bigger chunks, but it is better arranged, and you are able to digest it with a simple glance.

 Yet, when you are using Google AdWords or any other advertisement platform, you better track your results and analyze them.
 What worked, and what didn’t.
 Try to figure out why.
 And the next time you can try something else.